Which school do you want to support?

 Comparing is hard.

 It's not just about teacher ratios, either.
-California compares unfavorably with other states in terms of the presence of adult professionals, period.
-For example, in 2018-2019 California’s student-to-school-counselor ratio was 612-to-1, ranked 46th in the US according to a report from American School Counselor Association.
+California compares unfavorably with other states in terms of the presence of adults, period.
+For example, in 2022-23 California’s student-to-school-counselor ratio was 464-to-1, ranked 43rd in the US.

 Too much bureaucracy?
-Actually, California has significantly fewer administrators per student than average.
+No. California has significantly fewer administrators per student than average.

 Skeptics sometimes assume that California schools and districts are administration-heavy, but they are mistaken.
 California laws restrict the number of administrators a district may employ.
 Overall, California's schools and districts are supported by significantly fewer administrators per student than the national average.
-In fact, one theme of the Getting Down to Facts II studies is that a lack of leadership in California's schools can cause harm.
+Too little administrative oversight and lack of leadership has been harmful to California students, according to research conducted as part of a set of high-profile studies known as Getting Down to Facts II.

 California | Rest of USA | California rank | |